 If the supplied Dynamic Policy Instance is not acceptable to the Media AF, the create operation shall fail with an HTTP response status code of 400 (Bad Request) and an error message body per clause 7.1.7.
 In this case, the Dynamic Policy Instance resource shall remain in an uncreated state in the Media AF.

-If the request is acceptable but the Media AF forbids the instantiation of the referenced Policy Template, for example because the UE is not permitted in the charging specification, the update operation shall fail with an HTTP response status code of 403 (Forbidden) and an error message body per clause 7.1.7.
+If the request is acceptable but the Media AF forbids the instantiation of the referenced Policy Template, for example because the quota for Background Data Transfers has been exceeded or because the UE is not permitted in the charging specification, the update operation shall fail with an HTTP response status code of 403 (Forbidden) and an error message body per clause 7.1.7.
 In this case, the Dynamic Policy Instance resource shall remain in an uncreated state in the Media AF.

 If the request is acceptable but the Media AF is unable to provision the resources required by the supplied Dynamic Policy Instance, the create operation shall fail with an HTTP response status code of 500 (Internal Server Error) and an error message body per clause 7.1.7.
 In this case, the Dynamic Policy Instance resource shall remain in an uncreated state in the Media AF.